bongiozzo/musica_mustdie/output/band_varathron.md

 # Varathron

-Дискография
-"His Majesty At The Swamp" 1993, Black Metal
-"Black Arts Lead To Everlasting Sins" 1994, Black Metal "Walpurgisnacht" 1995, Black Metal
-"Genesis Of Apocryphal Desire" 1997, Black Metal
-"The Lament Of Gods" 1998, Black Metal
-"Crowsreign" 2004, Death Metal
-"Stygian Forces of Scorn" 2009, Black Metal
-"Untrodden Corridors of Hades" 2014, Black Metal
-"The Confessional of the Black Penitents (EP)" 2015, Black Metal
+## Дискография

+### "His Majesty At The Swamp" 1993, Black Metal

+1. His Majesty At The Swamp *
+2. Son Of Moon (Act III)
+3. Unholy Funeral
+4. Lustful Father
+5. Nightly Kingdoms
+6. Flowers Of My Youth
+7. The River Of My Souls
+8. The Tressrising Of Nyarlathothep (Act I)

+ Necroabyssious - Vocals
+ Necroslaughter - Guitars
+ Mutilator - Bass
+ Wolfen - Drums

+All Songs Written By VARATHRON.
+Except * By Morbid Produced By VARATHRON & Morbid
+Engineered By George Zaharopoulos
+Recorded & Mixed At Storm Studio, Athens, Greece 1993 Synthesizer Played By Morbid

+(p)&(c) 1993 CYBER Music

+### "Black Arts Lead To Everlasting Sins" 1994, Black Metal

+1. The Cult Of The Dragon *
+2. The Tressrising Of Nyarlathothep
+3. La Reinenoir
+4. Outro
+5. Descent Of A Prophetic Vision
+6. Genesis Of Apocryphal Desires

+Necroabyssious - Vocals
+Stavros - Guitars
+John - Guitars
+Mutilator - Bass
+Themis - Drums

+All Songs Written By VARATHRON.
+Except * By Magus Wampyr Daoloth Recorded & Mixed At Red House Studio In January 1991.
+* Recorded & Mixed At Sin Eha Studio In February 1992.
+Synthesizer Played By Morbid

+(p)(c) 1994 UNISOUND Records

+### "Walpurgisnacht" 1995, Black Metal

+1. Tleilaxu (The Unborn Child)
+2. Cassiopeia's Ode
+3. The Dark Hills
+4. Mestigoth
+5. Birthrise Of The Graven Image
+6. Redeunt Saturnia Regna
+7. Under The Sight Of Horns
+8. Somewhere Beyond Seas
+9. Sic Transit Gloria Mundi

+All Songs Written By VARATHRON.
+Produced By M.W.Daoloth & VARATHRON.
+Engineered By George Zaharopoulos.
+Recorded & Mixed At Storm Studio,Athens, Greece.

+Necroabyssious - Vocals
+Pyrphoros - Guitars, Bass
+Adrastos - Keyboards, Piano
+Wolfen - Drums

+(P)&(C) 1995 UNISOUND Records

+### "Genesis Of Apocryphal Desire" 1997, Black Metal

+### "The Lament Of Gods" 1998, Black Metal

+### "Crowsreign" 2004, Death Metal

+1. Evil Gets An Upgrade 02:13
+2. There Is No God 07:34
+3. The Grim Palace 07:16
+4. Darkness Falling 03:22
+5. Creation Of Satan 06:27
+6. The Sign of Eternal Curse 05:49
+7. A Vision Of A Nameless Soul 07:10
+8. Emmersing From The Immortals 03:47
+9. The King Of Asine 12:32
+10. Spirit Of The Tomb 03:29
+11. Angel Of Revenge 05:05

+### "Stygian Forces of Scorn" 2009, Black Metal

+1. Behind the Mask  05:20
+2. Legend of Demusar  07:21
+3. Legions of Profane Wrath  06:23
+4. Where the Walls Weep  06:07
+5. Dismal King  03:28
+6. Beyond the Darkness  01:58
+7. Demoniac Abysmal Realms  05:48
+8. Lord of Illusions  04:50
+9. Sacred Ahlat  06:43
+10. The Depths of Gnar  04:55
+11. Aclo Savaoth Soth (The Final Chapter of Acts)  08:07

+Recorded between March 2007 - February 2008 in Estia Studios and Revolution Sound Studios, Patra, Greece.
+The drums recorded in Fragile Studios, Athens, Greece.
+Recorded, produced, mixed and mastered by Alekos Kakaroumpas and Varathron.

+### "Untrodden Corridors of Hades" 2014, Black Metal

+1. Kabalistic Invocation of Solomon  08:43
+2. Realm of Obscure  07:42
+3. Arcane Conjuring  06:27
+4. Leprocious Lord  05:10
+5. The Bright Trapezium  06:45
+6. Death Chant  05:51
+7. Delve into the Past  08:35

+Recorded, mixed and engineered at Infinite Loop Music Studio, Greece, 2013-2014.
+Mastered at Strype Audio, Oslo, Norway, August 2014.

+### "The Confessional of the Black Penitents (EP)" 2015, Black Metal

+1. The Confessional of the Black Penitents  03:34
+2. Sinister Recollections  07:16
+3. Utter Blackness  07:50
+4. Unholy Funeral (Live)  03:33
+5. Cassiopeia's Ode (Live)  06:25
+6. Descent of a Prophetic Vision (Live)  03:18
+7. Kabalistic Invocation of Solomon (Live)  08:12

+Songs 2 & 3 recorded and mixed at Infinite Loop Music Studio, Greece.
+Songs 4-7 recorded live in Larisa, Greece, on the 16th of May, 2015.
+Mastered at Strype Audio, Norway.

 ## Отношения с другими группами